settinghead/script-writer/README.md

 **Example Workflow**:
 1. **AI generates outline** with character "古尔多·老李" → Particle created, searchable
 2. **User edits character** to "古尔多·玛丽亚" → New jsondoc created, old particle removed
+3. **AI generates episode scripts** referencing "玛丽亚" → Scripts automatically use latest character version
-3. **Search for "古尔多"** → Only finds current "玛丽亚" version, no duplicates
+4. **Search for "古尔多"** → Finds character in outline and script content, all current versions
-4. **User continues editing** → Search always reflects current editing state
+5. **User continues editing** → Search always reflects current editing state across all content types

 This ensures that the particle search system in 觅光助创 provides clean, relevant results that match exactly what users see in their script development workflow.